jonascarpay/apecs/examples/Shmup.md

 There are many reasons you might want to use one over the other, and a full discussion would be way too long to include here.
-In this case, I chose to split as it makes it easier to iterate over e.g. just the Targets.
+In this case, I chose to split as it makes it easier to iterate over e.g. just the `Target`s.
 Just know that there is nothing wrong with the other approach, however, and with some effort, we can make it just as fast.

 Now that we have defined our components, we need to create a game world.
 This is generally done through Template Haskell, as